affx08/snipsearch/GITHUB_SETUP_GUIDE.md

-# GitHub Setup Guide for SnipSearch
+t t# GitHub Setup Guide for SnipSearch

 This guide will help you upload SnipSearch to GitHub and make it ready for open source collaboration.